aochagavia/AspCoreRenderSample/readme.md

 * TODO: Persist data protection keys (otherwise cookies would become invalid upon restarts)
 * Retrieve settings and secrets from the kubernetes cluster
+* TODO: handle probes
+* TODO: gracefully shutdown
-* Target a local cluster for development or a remote cluster for deployment
+* TODO: Target a local cluster for development or a remote cluster for deployment

+Things to figure out:

+* Do we really need to care about running the application from an unprivileged account?

 ### References